 A Bountiful Harvest Still Depends On the Sea

 While farmed fish and shellfish can supplement our seafood supply, they can't replace the variety and abundance of seafood from the wild.
-Some fish farms still depend on wild populations to supply eggs or young that the farmers raise for market.
-Many fish farms also depend on wild fish, like anchovies, as food for the farmed species.
+Some fish farms still depend on wild populations to supply eggs or juveniles that the farmers raise for market.
+Many fish farms also depend on wild fish, like sardines or anchovies, as food for the farmed species.

 Some Fish Are Carnivores

-Every year, millions of tons of wild fish like sardines and anchovies are caught and processed into fishmeal and fish oil for farm-raised species.
-Salmon—one of the most popular farmed species in the world—is a carnivore, eating well over a pound of wild fish for every pound of weight it gains.
-Tuna takes over 15 pounds of feed for every pound it gains.
+Every year, millions of tons of wild fish, like sardines and anchovies, are caught and processed into fishmeal and fish oil, which is used to make feed for farm-raised species.
+Some of these species, like salmon—one of the most popular farmed fish in the world—require over a pound of wild fish for every pound of weight they gain.
+Tuna requires over 15 pounds of feed for every pound it gains.

 Developing Alternative Diets

 There's good news: not all fish are carnivores.
-Some fish, like catfish and tilapia, can be raised on diets with very little or no fishmeal or fish oil.
-These alternative feeds take pressure off wild fish populations.
-They're good for fish farmers, too, costing far less than fish products.
+Some, like catfish and tilapia, can be raised on diets with very little or no fishmeal or fish oil.
 Shellfish (like mussels and oysters) are another good option.
-These animals feed by filtering particles out of the water and can be easily farmed in clean water where they collect their own food and don't require supplemental food.
+These animals feed by filtering plankton out of the water and need no supplemental food.

 Ranching Wild Fish